-Students may obtain both the baccalaureate degree and the M.S.N. degree by combining three and one-half years (105 credit hours) of study in the College of Arts and Science with six semesters of study in the School of Nursing.
-Students will receive the baccalaureate from the college at the end of the eighth semester under the senior-in-absentia program and the M.S.N. from the School of Nursing after completing a minimum of an additional five consecutive semesters of study.
-This program of study requires that students complete the general curriculum requirements for the baccalaureate degree and satisfy the prerequisite courses for admission to the School of Nursing.
-The first three semesters in nursing are accelerated generalist nursing courses and serve as a "bridge" into the Master of Science in Nursing (M.S.N.) program by preparing students for the NCLEX exam to become a Registered Nurse (R.N.).
+Pre-nursing students enrolled in the College of Arts and Science in fall 2017 may obtain both the baccalaureate degree and the M.S.N. degree by combining three and one-half years (a minimum of 105 earned hours) of study in the College of Arts and Science with six semesters of study in the School of Nursing.
+Students enrolling after fall 2017 are not eligible for the senior-in-absentia program but are strongly encouraged to apply for M.S.N. admission by November 1 of their senior year at Vanderbilt.
+Students eligible for the senior-inabsentia program will receive the bachelor of arts from the College of Arts and Science at the end of the eighth semester after completing a major for the bachelor of arts, satisfying the prerequisite courses for admission to the School of Nursing, and satisfactorily completing at least 15 hours of 5000-level nursing courses.
+The first three semesters in nursing consist of accelerated generalist nursing courses and serve as a "bridge" into the Master of Science in Nursing program by preparing the student for the NCLEX exam to become a registered nurse (R.N.).
 These courses also provide the foundation equivalent to the bachelor's degree in nursing for course work in the selected nursing specialty.
 Upon completion of three semesters of pre-specialty courses, students enter a minimum of an additional three-semester sequence of courses in their declared specialty in order to earn the M.S.N. degree.